cappittall/address-scraping/README.md

 - The script may require modifications if the website's structure or the CAPTCHA handling changes significantly.

 ## Contribution
 Feel free to fork the project, make improvements, or adapt the script for other websites or purposes.
-Any contributions or suggestions are welcome!
+Any suggestions are welcome!